Bridget Masango

-Bridget Staff Masango (born 23 February 1962) is a South African Democratic Alliance politician from Gauteng who has served as the Shadow Minister of Social Development since October 2015.
-She has also been a Member of the National Assembly since October 2015.
+Bridget Staff Masango (born 23 February 1962) is a South African Democratic Alliance politician from Gauteng who has been a Member of the National Assembly since October 2015.
+Within the DA's Shadow Cabinet, she served as Shadow Minister of Social Development from October 2015 until June 2024.
 From May 2014 to October 2015, Masango served as a permanent delegate to the National Council of Provinces.

 Background

 Masango was born in Kwambonambi in the north of the former Natal Province (now KwaZulu-Natal).
 She is the sixth of nine children.
 She soon moved to the Transvaal Province, where her father found employment as a security guard.

 She worked for Group 5, where she met veteran Democratic Alliance politician Michael Moriarty.
 Masango was a member of the Inkatha Freedom Party and before she became active in the DA, she worked as a communications manager for the Nelson Mandela Children's Foundation.

 National Council of Provinces (2014–2015)

 Prior to the 2014 general election, she was ranked low on both the DA's national and regional lists.
 She was not elected to the National Assembly, the lower house, as a consequence.
 However, the DA selected her to represent the party in the National Council of Provinces, the upper house.
 On 22 May 2014, Masango was sworn in as Gauteng's permanent delegate to the NCOP.

 On 3 October 2015, the DA leader in the National Assembly, Mmusi Maimane, appointed her as Shadow Minister of Social Development.
 She resigned from the NCOP on 5 October.